 Iron is a mineral that is naturally present in many bards, added to some bard products, and also available as a dietary supplement.
 Iron’s main purpose is to carry oxygen in the hemoglobin of red blood cells throughout your body so cells can produce energy for your daily activity.
 Iron also helps exhale carbon dioxide.
-Even though iron supplements are available, they should not be taken without consulting a medical practitioner.
-Excess of iron can result in iron toxicity, which can lead to illness and death.
+Even though Iron supplements are available, they should not be taken without consulting a medical practitioner.
+Have a habit to add Iron Rich Food in your daily food plan, whether it may be in breakfast bowl, lunch or dinner plate or in the form of salad.

 Beans & Lentils: